-Electronic Alchemy's eForge 3D printer, Credit: Electronic Alchemy
+Electronic Alchemy's eForge 3D printer, developed with NASA funding, can print electronic devices on demand.
+Credit: Electronic Alchemy

 NASA has been studying 3D printing in space for years because of its potential to make spaceflight safer and missions nimbler.
 Here, astronaut Barry Wilmore holds a ratchet wrench created with a 3D printer aboard the International Space Station in 2014.
 Credit: NASA